 Right now I have 2 kinds of muffins in the freezer and there's banana bread in the fridge, and yet, I still felt compelled to make this oatmeal bread.
-Is it some kind of personality flaw?
 Maybe I have EBD…excessive baking disorder.
 It’s possible, but I think maybe I’m mostly sane and just really love this bread.

 I’ve made this oatmeal bread quite a few times, but then last week in my flurry to add cranberries to just about everything, I threw some into this batter, and now I may just have a new favorite breakfast bread.